mershon-enterprises/hydra-core/Phase II/WebService/README.md

 Table of Contents
 --
-1. [/access-levels](#accesslevels) - manage global access levels
+1. [/access-levels](#access-levels) - manage global access levels
 1. [/users](#users)  - manage users
 1. [/version](#version) - get the version of the API

 API
 --
 ### `/access-levels`

 #### GET
-lists all the the access levels in the system
+lists all the access levels in the system
 * response:

     ```json